jawad1505/Ansible101/demo/readme.md

 ```

 * copy public key to worker
+you can manually copy id_rsa.pub from master to child authorized_hosts

 copy the id_rsa.pub and move that to worker ~/.ssh/authorized_keys
 ```
 ssh-copy-id -i ~/.ssh/<public_key_file> <user>@<remote machine>